Wizcorp/phonegap-facebook-plugin/README.md

 3. You'll need to build + include the Facebook Android SDK and build + patch the Facebook JavaScript SDK:
-  * First run `git submodule update --init` to initialize and pull down the versions of the JS and Android Facebook SDKs that work with this plugin; they will end up under `lib/`.
+  * First run `git submodule update --init` to initialize and pull down the version of the Android Facebook SDK that works with this plugin; it will end up under `lib/`.
-  * Next, build the JS file. `cd lib/facebook-js-sdk` and run `php all.js.php >> ../facebook_js_sdk.js`.
-This will create the JS SDK file under `lib/facebook_js_sdk.js`.
-Please note: the output filename is important as the patch assumes that filename!
-  * `cd ..` and apply the patch file by running `patch < facebook-js-patch`.
   * NOTE: I haven't been able to compile the facebook android SDK into a jar with success.
 So, I just copied the source into my generated Cordova application directory and imported the generated Cordova